livolleyball/BigQueryToTableauExtractor/README.md

 # BigQuery To Tableau Extractor

+## all.py  ： Optimize all aspects in a script.
+* user  Python package `google-cloud-storage` to replace gcutil.
+* wait for  the job  status after task is commit
+* use config file  to replace terminal param

 This is a 3-step script solution to extract data from Google Big Query at "lightining" speeds :)

 It basically works in three steps: